emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 All this stuff is simply organized into one place, with a bunch of embedded functionality. **It’s like outsourcing part of your brain.** Notion is one of those things that’s so simple and works so well, that you can’t help but ask yourself: “how did this not exist 10 years ago?”

-Oh, and there’s a great mobile app, so all of your stuff is at your finger tips on the go.
+Oh, and there’s a great mobile app, so all of your stuff is at your fingertips on the go.

 Starting a Notion account can be a little intimidating.
 The application is infinitely flexible, and all the functionality choices can be a bit overwhelming.
 There’s also no shortage of YouTube gurus out there promoting the most optimized and sexy personal dashboard.